hamdi-charef/Apache-Spark-Streaming-with-Apache-Kafka/README.md

 __Apache Spark World count__

-In this part i will show how to run a Spark word count application.<br />__
+In this part i will show how to run a Apache Spark word count application.<br />

 	- Creates a SparkContext.
 A Spark application corresponds to an instance of the SparkContext class.
-When running a shell, the SparkContext is reated or you. <br />
+When running a shell, the SparkContext is reated or you.
-	- Gets a word frequency threshold.<br />
+	- Gets a word frequency threshold.
-	- Reads an input set of text documents from the directory passed as an argument.<br />
+	- Reads an input set of text documents from the directory passed as an argument.
-	- Counts the number of times each word appears.<br />
+	- Counts the number of times each word appears.

 ###  Programming: